nextflow-io/nextflow/docs/wave.rst

 wave.build.conda.commands                       One or more commands to be added to the Dockerfile used to build a Conda based image. wave.build.spack.builderImage                   The Spack container image is used to build Spack based container.
 This is expected to be one of the `Spack-provided <https://spack.readthedocs.io/en/latest/containers.html>`_ images. wave.build.spack.runnerImage                    The OS container image is used for the production container.
 This is expected to match the OS of the ``builderImage`` above. wave.build.spack.osPackages                     Additional OS packages to be installed in the production container.
-Note that package names may vary depending on the OS of the ``runnerImage`` above (default: ``libgomp1``, valid for Ubuntu/Debian). wave.build.spack.cFlags                         C compiler flags used during the build.
+Note that package names may vary depending on the OS of the ``runnerImage`` above. wave.build.spack.cFlags                         C compiler flags used during the build.
 Default: ``-O3`` for GCC compiler.
 Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation). wave.build.spack.cxxFlags                       C++ compiler flags used during the build.
 Default: ``-O3`` for GCC compiler.
 Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation). wave.build.spack.fFlags                         Fortran compiler flags used during the build.
 Default: ``-O3`` for GCC compiler.
 Recommended: one of ``-O3`` (high optimisation) or ``-O2`` (moderate optimisation).